 This game was developed by a division at Ubisoft Montreal to work on all VR experiences available.
-The game lets you take to the skies of Paris flying as an eagle.
+It lets you take to the skies of Paris flying as an eagle.
 The result should be an immersive experience with some amazing views.
-The game is set 50 years after humans have left the city and nature is taking back the land.
-The game is single player or multiplayer with up to six others in flight.
-It's unclear what the goals are in the game other than enjoying the views.

-This might sound like the most dull game ever.
-While there's coffee and doughnuts in this virtual office you can't eat or drink them.
-But the trailer makes it look more fun than it sounds.
+This might sound like the most dull game ever, but is far from it.
 Firing off staples can activate buttons and move objects.
 Finished your coffee?
 Launch the mug at the rest of the office.
-It could be a fun way to feel liberated in an otherwise boring office environment.
-How this will become a full game experience is unclear.
+It's a fun way to feel liberated in an otherwise boring office environment.

 The Modern Zombie Taxi Co.